Man City’s coming-of-age night provides twist to WSL title race

 Chelsea 0-1 Manchester City: Khadija Shaw’s early winner and Khiara Keating’s late saves were the difference as the visitors went level on points with the leaders in the WSL table

 In Emma Hayes’s final season at Chelsea, the Women’s Super League will be going down to the wire again.
 Though for the wider observers, they will have Manchester City to thank for that after Gareth Taylor’s side defeated the four-time reigning champions at Kingsmeadow to blow the title race wide open.
-Chelsea could have gone six points clear with victory but the hosts were flat and strangely subdued.
+Chelsea, previously unbeaten in 33 home games in the WSL, could have gone six points clear with victory but the hosts were flat and strangely subdued.
 City rose to the occasion and deservedly joined Chelsea at the top of the table, level on points with eight games to go.

 Khadija Shaw’s 14th goal of the WSL season in the 14th minute was enough to settle this top-of-the-table clash as City survived late pressure in the nine minutes of stoppage time to see out their lead.
 The trademark response that has become accustomed from Hayes’s “mentality monsters” was denied by the brilliant City goalkeeper Khiara Keating, who made a key double save at the death to stop Jelena Cankovic’s volley and Sjoeke Nusken’s follow-up.
 Chelsea should have been awarded a penalty late in the first half when Mayra Ramirez was brought down by a sliding Alex Greenwood in the box, but, on the whole, the 19-year-old Keating would have expected a far busier conclusion to her night.

+Taylor was proud.
+“It’s a big step for us,” he said, his team firmly in the fight now.
+“We’ve got eight games to go.
+We’re excited about the challenge.”

 If Chelsea were overrun by Arsenal in their 4-1 defeat at the Emirates in December, Hayes’s side were this time outplayed by a composed and calculated visiting team, who executed their game plan well by playing on the front foot and pressing Chelsea high.
-Taylor’s side perhaps lacked an identity last year after a number of high-profile departures, but they have now built an impressive team.
-Yui Hasegawa’s positional sense at the base of midfield, the composure of Alex Greenwood and Laia Aleixandri, the bravery and calmness of Keating, who was so impressive again and surely now will be set to make her England debut later this month.
+Taylor’s side perhaps lacked an identity last year after a number of high-profile departures, but they have now built an impressive team: from the outstanding Yui Hasegawa’s positional sense at the base of midfield, to the composure of Greenwood and Laia Aleixandri in defence, and the bravery and calmness of Keating, who was so impressive again and surely now will be set to make her England debut later this month.

 Keating won City the game at the end but Shaw put them on their way at the start.
 Set up by the excellent Jess Park, who robbed Erin Cuthbert of possession, Shaw produced an outstanding finish with the outside of her right boot to beat Hannah Hampton.
 And if everything about City and their play feels directed towards Shaw, with Lauren Hemp and Chloe Kelly relentless again on the wings, the whole team’s press leading towards its focal point, it is Shaw’s goals who could take City to the title over the run-in.
 Goal difference, after all, could decide the race.